J-F-Liu/lopdf/README.md

 ## FAQ

-* Why keeping everything in memory as high-level objects until finallay serializing the entire document?
+* Why keeping everything in memory as high-level objects until finally serializing the entire document?

 	Normally a PDF document won't be very large, ranging form tens of KB to hundreds of MB.
 Memory size is not a bottle neck for today's computer.
 	By keep the whole document in memory, stream length can be pre-calculated, no need to use a reference object for the Length entry,